RikuNuojua/lem-in-visualizer/README.md

 # lem-in-visualizer
-My lem-in visualizer for a friend who is studying in a 42 school.
+My lem-in visualizer for a friend who is studying at a 42 school.
 Build with C and raylib.
+Depencies: raylib
+# usage:
+`make`
+`./a.out < in1`
+press esc to close window